 But, if your livable salary exceeds what your business can pay, you’ll have some work to do before proceeding.
 Take on these two tasks:

 - See if you can cut your personal expenses to work within the salary your business can offer today.

 - Review your business expenses and trim some fat to free up additional cash.

-Should my strategy change as my business grows?
+Should I pay myself differently as my business grows?